 - Financial value of wagers shall be displayed Financial value and currency on wagers shall always be displayed in order to provide the best information possible to consumer. - Self-assessment opportunities to help people to evaluate whether they are playing responsibly.

-Access to a responsible gaming page or sub-site, should be available from any page of the website: - an approved and simple self-assessment process (e.g., self-test) to determine risk potential, - explanations on how to remain a very low risk player. - All responsible gaming information should be available in all languages in which one can play. - Links on every webpage to provide information about responsible gaming, the Member's policies on responsible gaming, and sources of advice and support (e.g. helpline numbers, referral to treatment providers).
-Members shall ensure that contact centre staff are able to refer to these sources for advice and support.
+Access to a responsible gaming page or sub-site, should be available from any page of the website:

+- an approved and simple self-assessment process (e.g., self-test) to determine risk potential, - explanations on how to remain a very low risk player.

+All responsible gaming information should be available in all languages in which one can play.

+- Links on every webpage to provide information about responsible gaming, the Member's policies on responsible gaming, and sources of advice and support (e.g. helpline numbers, referral to treatment providers).
+Members shall ensure that contact centre staff are able to refer to these sources for advice and support. - Members should take steps to identify and monitor risky behaviours and/or at risk players in their digital player base.